The Secret of the Sweetness in the Holy Letters

 The Letters That Speak to Us

-Reb Noson writes regarding this Torah, praying that he should not forget any holy utterance.
+Reb Noson writes regarding this Torah teaching, praying that he should not forget any holy utterance.
 Sometimes people put on tefillin, take them off quickly, and run to study.
 But Reb Noson begs: "Have mercy on us and save us so that we may merit to understand where the perfection of our supplications and requests lies, that they should all be in ultimate unity."

 The main thing is the speech.
-Every word must be sung; every letter is a splendor of gatherings and collections, awesome, magnificent, and majestic pearls.
+Every word must be sung; every letter is a glory of gatherings and collections, awesome, magnificent, and majestic pearls.
 In every letter and in every utterance, there is a complete blessing.
 If we merited to incline our ears, we would discover that the letters themselves are speaking to us.
 This is not merely a tradition or a custom; every letter is a new creation, a new light.

 The letter speaks to the person and cries out: "Say me with a melody!
-Say me slowly!"
-Just as in the future to come, every limb will cry out its mitzvah—the eyes will cry out to close them from forbidden sights, and the mouth will cry out to stop speaking idle words.
+Say me slowly, slowly!"
+Just as in the future to come, every limb will cry out its mitzvah—the eyes will cry out to close them from forbidden sights, and the mouth will cry out to stop speaking idle chatter.
 When a person is caught in a desire and wants to hear or speak nonsense, the mouth itself roars from within: "Stop!"

 We must pray: "Master of the Universe, grant me the merit that the majestic beauty of speech should captivate me and not let me go."
-Perfection is to include all utterances into one, to feel the sweetness of every letter, and to never forget this sweetness.
-Our entire purpose in this world is to reach and reveal the beauty in holy speech, to discover that it is entirely good and entirely one.
+Perfection is to include all utterances as one, to feel the sweetness of every letter, and to never forget this sweetness.
+Our entire purpose in this world is to reach and reveal the beauty within holy speech, to discover that it is entirely good and entirely one.

 A Field of Seers or a Field of Weepers

-Reb Noson refers to himself in his prayers with expressions of lowliness, saying: "How can I even utter a sound from my mouth to speak the words of the Living God?
+Reb Noson refers to himself in his prayers with expressions of lowliness, saying: "How can I even utter a sound from my mouth to speak the words of the living God?
 For I have no hope, only to beg the Master of the Field, that tzaddik who revealed these things, to have mercy on me."

-Part 3 of 4 — Class No. 23
+Part 3 of 4 — Lesson No. 23

 Subscribe to Our Newsletter